Homelessness: How the Council can help

 Step 1 - Contacting the council

 The Homeless Team can offer advice if you are homeless or at risk of becoming homeless.
-If you are at risk of homelessness or are already homeless, we will organise for a homeless assessment to be completed if you are eligible.
-You may be offered emergency or temporary housing if you are in priority need and eligible.
+If you are eligible, we will organise for a homeless assessment to be completed.
+You may be offered emergency or temporary housing if you are in priority need.

 Am I eligible for help?